lilacstella/replicate_l_star/README.md

 ```shell
 python -m l_star
 ```

-## Output
-In the console, the module will repeatedly ask for membership information for specific strings.
-After a DFA is ready, the program will automatically generate two files.
-The image visualization of `DFA.gv.png` as well as the plain text description of the graph in `DFA.gv` in the location of the command execution.
-Afterwards, continue following the prompt to either confirm the DFA or provide a counter example that does not fit in the proposed DFA.

 ## Further Configuration
 Refer to the `__init__.py` file to configure the alphabet that we are generating for.